ifireball/testenv-conf/README.md

 Note that the pathes in the above command need to be changed if the location of the testing environment was customized.

+### Known issues

+The following issues might affect you when trying to use this script:

+**Note:** Issues in [Known Lago issues](#a2) apply

+* When running on your laptop, you will see Robotello using Firefox.
+I found this quite amusing, so left it like this for now.
+But this will probably need to be changed to disengage the tests from the locally running UI.
+* Some of the Robotello smoke tests are failing, I'm not sure if this is some configuration error in my part.
+* You need to be connected to the Red Hat VPN when running this script because it tries to install Satellite from the compose directory.

 ### Script action in detail

 This script sets up a Lago environment with the following virtual hosts: